Virtual communication – You are your communication: Part Two

 - Get to know the platform you are using – what it can and cannot do.
 You do not need to become a ‘superuser’…use the wonders of the internet and watch a couple of YouTube videos to explain how.

 - Check your connection.
 You don’t need a lot of bandwidth to make it work…but it does need to be reliable.
 Check you have around 3-4 Mbps for HD video…check it on www.speedtest.net.
 Plug directly into your router with a cable where you can, in order to increase reliability…and yes, politely ask those around you not to be downloading UHD movies when you really need your fair share of bandwidth!

 - Help manage others’ environments on the call – ask them to shut down bandwidth-consuming programmes such as browsers and email, and distracting ‘pings’ from ‘push’ notifications on some software.

 Here at EFG, we normally work from our studio in our office with a ‘fully professional setup’.
 Now, along with the rest of the world, I’m working from home.
-This is my setup – it works pretty well…notice the stand for the laptop so it is at the right height, a blank wall behind me to avoid distractions, the wired connection to the router, the lights illuminating the ‘scene’, the side stand for my notes and the flipchart behind the laptop for prompts.
+This is my setup – it works pretty well…notice the height of the desk so I can stand, the lights illuminating the ‘scene’, natural light from the window in front, the additional microphone to make sure I’m heard without echo, a clicker to help move my presentation along easily.
 Oh, yes, and Crazy Dave, the Urban Goat (by Paul James), off camera, of course!

 In the third instalment of tips around virtual communications we will look at how you can build rapport quickly with your audience, setting them up to participate rather than simply passively observing the meetings you are running.